Owen Weingott: Theatre

-In 1951 he played Cornwall in John Alden's King Lear at St. James Hall, also choreographing the duels and the eye-gouging scene.
-In 1952 he joined Alden's national tour of a Shakespearian play season playing Edgar in King Lear, Demetrius in A Midsummer Night's Dream, Antigonus in The Winter's Tale, and The Prince of Morocco, Tubal and Bassanio in The Merchant of Venice.
+Weingott was known for his Shakespearean roles.
+In 1951 he played Cornwall in John Alden's King Lear at St. James Hall.
+That same year, he played Mephistopheles in Goethe's Faust at the Independent Theatre.
+He then joined Alden's national tour of a Shakespearian play season from 1951 to 1952, playing Edgar in King Lear, Demetrius in A Midsummer Night's Dream, Antigonus in The Winter's Tale, and the Prince of Morocco, Tubal and Bassanio in The Merchant of Venice.